Sara Ziff: Awards

 In 2012, Ziff was honored by the blog Jezebel as one of "The Jezebel 25," a group of "game-changing women" who embody the site's feminist ideals.

 In 2013, Ziff was awarded the Susan B. Anthony award by the National Organization for Women for her dedication to improving the lives of young women and girls in New York City.

 In 2014, Ziff was awarded the 1st Inspiration and Visionary award by the Women & Fashion Film Festival for her leadership and work empowering women and girls in the fashion industry.

+In 2022, the Consulate General of France awarded Ziff the Chevalier dans l'Ordre National du Mérite, or Knight in the National Order of Merit.

+In 2025, Ziff appeared on the Time 100 list of the World’s Most Influential Rising Stars.